Requirements

-The following are the requirements for response of single structure due to wave or hydrodynamic loading effects of water caused during tsunami or coastal inundation during a Hurricane.
+The following are the requirements for the response of a single structure due to wave or hydrodynamic loading effects of water caused by a tsunami or coastal inundation during a hurricane.
 The requirements are being met by the Hydro-UQ application.
 All requirements in this section are related to work in WBS 1.3.7.

 #